'I didn't know how I'd come back,' says Serena

 Her rivals at Wimbledon, which gets underway on Monday, are delighted to see the American back on court.

-"I saw her yesterday, I was pretty overwhelmed," said world number one Iga Swiatek, the recently-crowned French Open champion.
+"I saw her yesterday, I was pretty overwhelmed," said world number one and recently-crowned French Open champion Iga Swiatek.

+Coco Gauff described Williams as "always a contender to win, even if she hadn't played for a year".

+"I remember watching that match a year ago where she had to finish short.
+I thought maybe that would have been the last time we saw her play at Wimbledon," said the 18-year-old.

 Williams, meanwhile, was not in the mood to discuss her long-term future in the sport and whether or not this is her last Wimbledon.